LeslieLopez25/perfect-mix-react/README.md

 ### Overview

 The perfect mix is a restaurant website that is designed to be a fun and easy way to find a variety of food that the restaurant has.
 The website is built with React JS and uses a CSS Grid to display the food items.
 The website is also designed to be responsive and mobile friendly.
+This uses the npm package.
+A custom button was created to have the properties that the website could implement.
+The JavaScript functions that were created are used to display the food items in the gallery section, for the navigation bar, for the button, and for the food products.